the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-package.md

 conda clean -pts
 ```

-Alternatively you can delete an environment (such as _Project_One_) along with its associated packages via:
+Alternatively, you can delete an environment (such as _Project_One_) along with its associated packages via:

 ```
 conda remove --name Project_One --all